 •How established you are in your target market(s)

 •How much competition you face.

 So, if you’re a newbie, you’ll have to spend more on marketing and profile-raising than established players.
 If your technology is disruptive or entirely new, you’ll have to spend on educating the market first.
 If you’re one of many competing vendors, you’ll have to spend on differentiation.
-If you want to attract new investors, you’ll need to spend on marketing the benefits of your technology and management expertise.
+If you want to attract new investors, you’ll need to spend on marketing the broader benefits of your technology and your management expertise.